 Withdrawn by the authority

-If the original product has been withdrawn by the authority (article 44), the derived permit will withdraw too with the same grace period for disposal, storage, placing on the market and use of existing stocks.
+If the reference product has been withdrawn by the authority (article 44), the parallel trade permit will withdraw too with the same grace period for disposal, storage, placing on the market and use of existing stocks.
 “Registration process and instructions for submission”.

 For renewal of parallel trade permits relevant information can be found under 'Product renewals (NL=zRMS and NL=CMS / Instructions for submission), under: Renewal of derived authorizations and parallel trade permits.